-The whole work has an electrifying effect, stimulating spectators’ sensorial systems.
-Not only is their vision engaged, but their hearing as well – thanks to the synchronization with sound – and, finally, their entire bodies through the effect of polysensorial propagation.
+The entire installation has an electrifying effect, stimulating viewers' sensory systems.
+Not only is their vision solicited, but also their hearing - thanks to the synchronization with sound - and, finally, their entire body through the effect of multi-sensory propagation.

 Artistic director, audio and visual programming